Last Updated on

 Children pick up behaviours of others quickly.
 Nail biting is one such behaviour which is common, and when they see another sibling or a family member doing it, they imitate the habit.

-How to Stop Nail Biting in a Child?
+How to Stop Nail Biting in a Child

-Here are some effective home remedies for child nail biting:
+Here are some effective home remedies for child nail-biting:

-1. Pacify Anxieties
+1. Pacify Anxiety

 If you notice that your child bites his nails more often when he is stressed or anxious about issues such as changing schools, moving to a different place or conflicts within the family, take time to talk to him.
 Find a good time when he is in the right mood and connect with him to discuss the things he may be worried about.

-2. Trim their Nails Regularly
+2. Trim Their Nails Regularly

-Trimming their nails is a good way to minimise their urge to bite them.
+Trimming their nails is a good way to minimize their urge to bite them.
 Clip and file their nails every week, so there are no rough edges that tempt them to gnaw at it.
 Girls can have their nails done at a salon, so it looks all shiny and pretty.
 The attention and pampering her nails get can keep her from biting them again.

 3. Offer an Alternative

 Give them something else to release their anxiety and fidgeting.
 A stress ball is great for releasing anxiety.
 Squeezing and rolling it in their hands can give the children a better way to relax.
 Activities and projects that keep their hands busy is another good option.
-Arts and crafts along with stimulating their imagination relieve their stress.
-Outdoor activities, playtime and sports are also some of the best ways to release pent-up energy.
+Arts and crafts along with stimulating their imagination to relieve their stress.
+Outdoor activities, playtime, and sports are also some of the best ways to release pent-up energy.

-4. Make Them Aware of The Habit
+4. Make Them Aware of the Habit

 Habits such as nail biting are mostly unconscious.
 Your child would not know at most times that they are doing it and hence get surprised when you yell at them to stop.
 Talk to the child about what causes them to bite the nail and suggest secret ways to remind them of it when they do it.
 This is useful when done in a subtle way, especially in public where they can get embarrassed.
 A tap on the shoulder or a code word only the two of you know is a good start.

-5. Reward Positive Behaviour
+5. Reward Positive Behavior

-When you see that your child is making progress in the right direction by channelling their anxiety in healthier ways, appreciate and reward them.
+When you see that your child is making progress in the right direction by channelizing their anxiety in healthier ways, appreciate and reward them.
 Take them out for ice cream, just the two of you as a reward or buying them a new toy they have been wanting.
 Children are naturally inclined to please their parents and seek attention from them.
 Therefore praising their mindfulness regarding their habits or building healthy ones encourages them to repeat those.

-6. Keep at it
+6. Keep at It